Reusable Sanitary and Incontinence Aid Study

 • encourage cost effective and environmentally friendly sanitary and incontinence product choices.

-We invite you to share your experience with sanitary/incontinence products by taking part in a survey, to identify:
+We invited you to share your experience with sanitary/incontinence products by taking part in a survey, to identify:

 • what type of sanitary/incontinence product do you use(d)